1-day in Rome

 St. Peter’s Basilica & its dome

 Now, you can line up to enter St. Peter’s Basilica, the largest church in the world.
-But before entering the huge Basilica, you can get to its dome to get the best view of St Peter’s square.
+But before entering the huge Basilica, you can climb to its dome to get the best view of St Peter’s Square.
 To access the rooftop, you can either take the stairs or an elevator and then walk some stairs.
 While going up, it gets pretty tight in there.

-St. Peter’s Basilica entrance is free, but the dome is 8 or 10€.
-At the exist of the dome, you will be in the Basilica.
+Entrance to St. Peter’s Basilica is free, but the dome costs 8 or 10€.
+At the exit of the dome, you will be in the Basilica.

 St Peter’s dome